The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 This is where understanding panic attacks (mentioned above) comes into play and is extremely important.

-When we understand the bodily processes involved in panic attacks we can begin to experience the intense feelings and sensations without irrational interpretations.
+When you understand the bodily processes involved in panic attacks, you can begin to experience the intense feelings and sensations without irrational interpretations.

 This also includes not trying to rationally understand what is happening or trying to force the experience to change or end.